pantheon-systems/documentation/source/content/guides/drush/05-drush-import.md

 - Verify that you are using Drush 8 if you have a non-Composer managed Drupal 7 site.
 Note that Composer-managed sites are not supported.

-- Verify that you are using Drush 11 if you have a Composer-managed Drupal 9 site.Note that only Composer-managed sites are supported.
+- Verify that you are using Drush 11 if you have a Composer-managed drupal:latest site.Note that only Composer-managed sites are supported.

-   -  Use one of the following guides if you are migrating a Drupal 7 or 8 site and want to upgrade to a Drupal 9 site:
+   -  Use one of the following guides if you are migrating a Drupal 7 or 8 site and want to upgrade to a drupal:latest site:

-      - Your site is Composer-managed: [Migrate a Composer Managed Drupal 9 Site from Another Platform](/guides/drupal-9-unhosted-composer)
+      - Your site is Composer-managed: [Migrate a Composer Managed drupal:latest Site from Another Platform](/guides/drupal-latest-unhosted-composer)

-      - Your site is not Composer-managed: [Migrate a Drupal 9 Site from Another Platform](/guides/drupal-9-unhosted)
+      - Your site is not Composer-managed: [Migrate a drupal:latest Site from Another Platform](/guides/drupal-latest-unhosted)

 - Verify that you have Drush access on your existing Drupal site.